 That’s when I started thinking fu-uck! and I’m afraid that thought didn’t really leave me all day.
 I knew my pace was slow by the people around me: None of the runners looked like young skinny blonde Wits students, nor like Russians – and if they did look African they looked larger and rounder than me.
 Also the few spectators about were saying Move Along! in a rather critical, nagging tone of voice, I thought.
 No ‘Well Dones!’
 No ‘You’re looking goods!’

-This was confirmed when I passed under a banner that said “HALFWAY – Only 3km (Plus A Marathon) To Go” and Springbok rugby captain Wynand Claassen recklessly shot off a gun which left gunpowder residue on my scarlet Westville Running Club shorts.
+This was confirmed when I passed under a banner that said “HALFWAY – Half way meant I only had 3km (Plus A Marathon) to go”.
+Springbok rugby captain Wynand Claassen recklessly shot off a gun which left gunpowder residue on my scarlet Westville Running Club shorts.
 Well, if that wasn’t a pointed ‘Move Your Arse’ hint!
 Who the hell did he think he was?
-He had never won the race, his father had.
+He had run the race but he’d never won the race, his father had.

 So I shuffled and I shuffled and then my spirits rose at a sudden thought!
 I started to think maybe there had been a collective coming to their senses, as there were no other runners around nor any spectators.
 Maybe I had got the wrong day?
 Or maybe everyone had just gone home to a hot bath and a cold beer?